Modified Checklist for Autism in Toddlers (M-CHAT)

 What is the Modified Checklist for Autism in Toddlers (M-CHAT)?

-The is a nifty Autism Spectrum Disorder (ASD) screening tool developed by Diana L. Robins, Deborah Fein, and Marianne Barton in 1999.
+The is a nifty Autism spectrum disorder (ASD) screening tool developed by Diana L. Robins, Deborah Fein, and Marianne Barton in 1999.
 It is meant to assess children between sixteen to thirty months of age to check if they have signs of ASD.

+This questionnaire is meant to be answered by a toddler's parent(s) or guardian(s).
 The questions that they need to answer are simple Yes or No questions.
 Here are some of the questions they will see on the checklist:

 1. Does your child enjoy being swung, bounced on your knee, etc.?